GoogleCloudPlatform/gke-monitoring-tutorial/README.md

 ## Deployment

+In this section we will create a Stackdriver Monitoring account so that we can explore the capabilities of the Monitoring console.

+### Create a new Stackdriver Account

+The following steps are used to setup a Stackdriver Monitoring account.
+1. Visit the **Monitoring** section of the GCP Console.
+This will launch the process of creating a new Monitoring console if you have not created one before.
+2. On the **Create your free StackDriver account** page select the project you created earlier.  **Note:** You cannot change this setting once it is created.
+3. Click on the **Create Account** button.
+4. On the next page, **Add Google Cloud Platform projects to monitor** you can leave this alone since the project is already selected it isn't necessary to select any other projects.  **Note:** You can add and remove projects at a later date if necessary.
+5. Click the **Continue** button.
+6. On the **Monitor AWS accounts** page you can choose to specify your AWS account information or skip this step.
+7. For this tutorials purposes you can click the **Skip AWS Setup** button.
+8. On the **Install the Stackdriver Agents** page you are provided with a script that can be used to add the Stackdriver Monitoring and Logging agents on each of your VM instances.  **Note:** The tracking of VM's is not automatic like it is for Kubernetes Engine.
+For the purposes of this tutorial this script is not needed.
+9. Click the **Continue** button.
+10. On the **Get Reports by Email** page you can simply select any of the options depending on whether you want to receive the reports.
+For the purposes of this demo we will not be using the reports.
+11. Click the **Continue** button.
+12. The actual creation of the account and underlying resources takes a few minutes.
+Once completed you can press the **Launch monitoring** button.

 ### Deploying the cluster

 The infrastructure and Stackdriver alert policy required by this project can be deployed by executing: